 Recordkeeping.
-For any contribution made in cash, regardless of the amount, keep a bank record of the contribution (such as a canceled check or credit card statement) or a written record from the charity.
+Keep bank records of contributions (such as a canceled check or credit card statement or written records from the charity), regardless of your amounts contributed.
 The written record must include the name of the charity, date, and amount of the contribution.
 If you made contributions through payroll deduction, see IRS Publication 526.
 Do not attach the record to your tax return.